Plantation Harbor

 Plantation Harbor is the second solo studio album by American rock musician Joe Vitale, released in 1981 by Asylum Records.
 The album was his only album to chart, peaking at No. 181 on the U.S. Billboard 200.

 The album was released at the height of the popularity of the new wave music movement.
 The song "Lady on the Rock" received some airplay in the US on album-oriented rock radio, but the album was generally poorly received.

 The album features guest performances by Joe Walsh, Don Felder, Timothy B. Schmit, Stephen Stills, Graham Nash, Mickey Thomas, Paul Harris, George "Chocolate" Perry, Joe Lala, and Marilyn Martin, and horns arranged by James Pankow.

-Composition
+Background

+In 1981, Bill Szymczyk had produced the Who's Face Dances, and Vitale had made commitments to Who bassist John Entwistle's fifth solo studio album Too Late the Hero with Joe Walsh.